mstath1s/meteoAPI/README.md

 # meteoAPI
-Extract meteorological data from [meteo.gr](https://www.meteo.gr/).
+Extract meteorological data from [meteo.gr](https://www.meteo.gr/) and [weather.com](https://weather.com/) .
 More websites will be supported in future releases.

 Access the HTML of the webpage for a certain location and, extract useful information/data from it, using the third-party python library, Beautiful Soup, a library for pulling data out of HTML and XML files.